Treatment for Post-Thrombotic Syndrome (PTS)

 Moving and walking as soon as you are able

-Treating DVT right away is the best way to prevent post-thrombotic syndrome.
+Treating DVT right away is the best way to prevent PTS.
 Take blood-thinner medicine exactly as prescribed.
 Don't miss any follow-up tests to check your blood levels of the medicine.
 Use your compression devices exactly as prescribed.

 When to call the healthcare provider